Best Digital Balanced Scorecard Software

 23. What is the benefit of including People in the SQDIP framework?

-Including People emphasizes workforce engagement in achieving operational goals, recognizing that employee involvement is critical for maintaining safety, quality, delivery, and continuous improvement.
+Including People emphasises workforce engagement in achieving operational goals, recognising that employee involvement is critical for maintaining safety, quality, delivery, and continuous improvement.

-24. How can organizations measure success with QCDMS?
+24. How can organisations measure success with QCDMS?

 25. What are the key considerations when implementing SQDCME?